The Apostles' Creed -- Fundamental beliefs statement

 Optional assignment for students in Christian Thought

-There are lots of churches where the Sunday morning attendance is no larger than our class.
+There are many church congregations where the Sunday morning attendance is no larger than our class.
 Leading our class in our devotional time will prepare you to be a leader in your church.

 1. You may choose to have the devotional substitute for some of the written textbook reactions.
 Check the syllabus for details.